gatling/gatling/src/sphinx/quickstart.rst

 This page will guide you through most of Gatling HTTP features.

-You'll learn about simulations, scenarios, feeders, recorder, loops, scala functions, etc.
+You'll learn about simulations, scenarios, feeders, recorder, loops, Scala functions, etc.

 Application under Test
 ----------------------